redseacomputing/redseacomputing.github.io/_posts/2021-03-18-TDD2-structure-of-unit-tests.markdown

 Some teams got 100 percent test coverage, because it is clear.
 Important is here, not to write just 100 percent test coverage with dumbass assertTrue's.
-It is important to write the right tests (with meaningful and the right questions) AND check that they are failing.
+It is important to write the right tests (with meaningful and the right questions) **and** check that they are failing.

 If you would run the test from this example it would fail.
 But lets look why is it failing.
 It's failing because of a NullPointerException.
 You are trying to check if an object is in a collection that's actually null.

 What you really want to know (at exactly this point) is: If the results of this test are wrong, would this test fail?
-You dont want to see it fail because of some unhandled exception.
-You want to see what happens if the donated movie is not in the catalogue.
+You dont want to see it fail because of some unhandled exception or something else.
+You want to see exactly what happens if the donated movie is not in the catalogue.

 So for now let's just return an empty ArrayList.